carloscastellanos/teaching/STAR701/colloquy/colloquy.md

 ```

 ## Step 3: Run the sketch
 Run the sketch and observe.
-Consider altering the entites' properties (e.g. signalStrength of entity A; speed: or perception: of entity B).
+Consider altering the entites' properties (e.g. signalStrength of entity A; speed: or perception of entity B).

 ## Periodic Movement for the Beacon (Entity A)
 Now let's make some changes to make the system more dynamic (and perhaps closer to Pask's concept of active, communicative entities).
 We can give Entity A (The Beacon) its own agency by periodically changing its location.
 Here is one simple approach.